 The following guidelines (updated June 2018) explain our current requirements.

-- Organizations requesting more than $25,000 must submit a financial review or compilation completed by a third party for the most recently completed fiscal year, although a full audit is encouraged.
+- Organizations requesting more than $25,000 are required to submit a financial review or compilation completed by a third party for the most recently completed fiscal year.
+However, a full audit is encouraged.

 - Groups or programs under a fiscal agent should contact Mary Shipsey Gunn at email@example.com or 831.649.1533 before applying.